-Rainier Beach baseball team did some fundraising to build whole new program, establish pride
+How Rainier Beach raised $42K to save its baseball team and bought pride along with new jerseys

 “The kids would sit out there and freeze,” Smiley said.
 “So, when he (Magss) told me that, it was my turning point.
 I’m not going to let these kids experience what they experienced last year.”

 Foster said his athletic department has a budget, but it’s minimal and transportation is the biggest expense.
-Due to changed start-times for classes this year, all of his teams have to use private charter buses to games, which can cost $900 versus $150 when the normal school buses were used.
+Due to changed start times for classes this year, all of his teams have to use private charter buses to games, which can cost $900 versus $150 when the normal school buses were used.

 The baseball team had to fundraise in order to survive, and the players had to be as serious as Smiley.
 He expressed that in introducing himself to potential players.